 s.len()

-We search for the byte that represents the space, using the byte literal syntax.
+We search for the byte that represents the space by using the byte literal syntax.
 If we find a space, we return the position.
-Otherwise, we return the length of the string, using s.len().
+Otherwise, we return the length of the string by using s.len().

 We now have a way to find out the index of the end of the first word in the string, but there’s a problem.
 We’re returning a usize on its own, but it’s only a meaningful number in the context of the &String.
 In other words, because it’s a separate value from the String, there’s no guarantee that it will still be valid in the future.
-Consider this program that uses this first_word function:
+Consider the program in Listing 4-11 that uses the first_word function from Listing 4-10:

 Filename: src/main.rs